jquery paste

 Friday, April 29, 2016

-Artist-En-Route: Umbria, Italy (article appeared in Art Avenue magazine)
+Artist En Route: Umbria, Italy (earlier version in Art Avenue magazine)

 Living in the Umbrian Countryside